 Juicy Journals & Wild Words

 I just started my own blog a few months ago to promote my writing and artwork.
 So far, it's been interesting.
 I find that my voice online is much different than the raw wild voice in my own journals, and with good reason.
 While no one may ever read my handwritten journals kept in stacks all over the house, anyone, anytime could read my blog.
 Family members, future employers, business associates, even my husband.
-So I wanted to touch on some issues specific to keeping a blog, or online journal, today.
+So I wanted to touch on some issues specific to keeping a blog, or online journal, and general use of social media for creative expression.

 I went to blogger.com to set up a free blog.
 There are many other sites that will let you do the same.
 Use Google to help you find some choices.
 Shop around a little, explore, and find a setup you are comfortable with.
 I've found this site to be very user friendly and easy to manage.
 The site itself is a cinch to navigate, and I had my own blog set up in about 10 minutes.
 If you'd like to check it out, visit me online at stealingplums.blogspot.com.

-I was originally inspired to do this by my editor, our own Chris Dunmire of Creativity Portal.
+I was originally inspired to do this by my editor.
 Always looking out for her writers, she had a few pointers to share:

 If you choose not to put a photo of yourself online and there are many good reasons for protecting yourself in this way you can scan pictures of your artwork, add photos of inspiring places, or use clip art, different colors, and fun fonts to wake your blog up visually.